Prairie solar farm

-Pacific Hydro is preparing a planning application for the project that will be lodged with Loddon Shire Council on 28 June 2018.
+Pacific Hydro lodged a planning application for the project with Loddon Shire Council on 28 June 2018.
 The permit application documentation may be viewed here.

 We want to involve and engage the community and key stakeholders so that local perspectives, concerns, and preferences are understood and considered by the project.